HeardLibrary/Documentary-Editing/syllabus.md

 ### Week 2:  Common Structure and Elements in the TEI

-*Reading*: Burnard, Lou.
-"Introduction," "The TEI and XML," "The Structural Organization of a TEI Document," and "Varieties of Textual Structure," *What Is the Text Encoding Initiative?*; Alois Pichler and Tone Merete Bruvik, "Separating Encoding from Presentation," *Digital Critical Editions*, pp. 179-199.
+*Reading*: Lou Burnard, "Introduction," "The TEI and XML," "The Structural Organization of a TEI Document," and "Varieties of Textual Structure," *What Is the Text Encoding Initiative?*; Alois Pichler and Tone Merete Bruvik, "Separating Encoding from Presentation," *Digital Critical Editions*, pp. 179-199.

 **Wednesday, October 4**